 Data reader software

-SMOS Toolbox functionalities previously included in the BEAM (VISAT) application have been migrated into the new Sentinel Application Platform (SNAP) for Sentinel-3.
+SMOS Toolbox functionalities previously included in the BEAM (VISAT) application have been migrated into the new Sentinel Application Platform (STEP) for Sentinel-3.

 The new SMOS Toolbox provides all BEAM (VISAT) tools: decode, display, manipulate, analyse SMOS data products (see below) plus enhanced functionalities: